What Is Lukitus Virus?

 This article will help you remove the .lukitus File Virus completely.
 Follow the ransomware removal instructions given at the bottom.

-.Lukitus File Virus is actually the latest iteration of the Locky ransomware that places the .lukitus extension to all locked files.
+.Lukitus File Virus is actually the latest iteration of the Locky ransomware family that places the .lukitus extension to all locked files.
 A massive e-mail campaign spreading over 980 e-mails is seen in action.
 Your computer device will become infected, and your files encrypted if you open any attached files from such a spam e-mail.
 No real changes exist regarding this version of the Locky virus.
 Continue reading and check if you can potentially restore your data.

 |Name||.Lukitus File Virus|

 |Short Description||The .Lukitus file virus is a new variant of Locky ransomware.
 The cryptovirus has some changes in its infection method, but not many other ones.|